To redirect to the homepage, simply leave the URL blank.

 Use instead.

-Allows a plugin to hook into the
+Allows a plugin to generate content for the 👉.

 Use instead.